 To mine on Mining Pool Hub, you will need to register a new account at their site.
 Make sure that you keep your account safe, setting up the PIN and OTP (One Time Password).
 If you haven’t already, set up 2FA at minerstat as well.

 Mining Pool Hub offers a various number of algorithms, including most popular ones, such as Ethash, Equihash, Zhash, CryptoNightV7, Lyra2REv2, Lyra2z, Scrypt, NeoScrypt, and X11.
 You can find the whole list on the main page.

 The fee for mining at Mining Pool Hub is 0.9% and the fee for auto-exchange is 0.2%.
-At Auto Exchange you can select the coin you want to automatically exchange your mining reward to.
+At Auto Exchange, you can select the coin to which you want to automatically exchange your mining reward.
 Select the coin, read the disclaimer, and click

 Set Auto Exchange Coin.

 Before you continue, don’t forget to add your worker to Mining Pool Hub.
 Navigate to Hub workers, type in your worker name (the same name as you see in minerstat workers list) and set the password to

 If it is not yet selected, then update your worker to